 I’ve been involved in Irish gaming events and community initiatives since early 2012.
 Since then I’ve had one overall rule “If it benefits the community, then I’ll support it” and with that mindset, I’ve done my best to put my passion and personal skill set into helping Esports and Gaming in Ireland grow and reach its maximum potential.

 My love of community has seen me organising events such as meetups and Viewing Parties for the Irish community.
 This lead to joining the G-series events organisation team as a community developer from 2014-2016.

-My love for competitive gaming led to run an amateur gaming organisation Sentinel Gaming where I bring players together from all ranks and give them a banner to play under for competitive events but to meet others with the same goals and interests while doing so.
+My love for competitive gaming led to run an amateur gaming organisation Sentinel Gaming where I bring players together from all ranks and not only give them a banner to play under for competitive events but to meet others with the same goals and interests while doing so.

-The reason I am running Irish Collegiate Esports is because I want to create something for the benefit of all Irish Gamers, not just League of Legends players.
-I want to expand into games like CS:GO, Hearthstone and Overwatch.
-I want to see competitive gaming recognised by the Sports Council of Ireland as a sport.
+The reason I am running Irish Collegiate Esports is that I want to create something for the benefit of all Irish Gamers, not just League of Legends players.
 I want to do for teenagers and college students what the Irish Community did for me, I want help people make new friends, I want them to play games and I want people to enjoy themselves and develop life long friendships and skills while doing so.